 The Irish Prison Service (IPS) Psychology Service makes up part of the clinical and operational multi-disciplinary team in each prison, whose combined aim is to support the IPS achieve its mission and vision.
 More specifically, the IPS Psychology Service provides tailored psychological assessment and intervention services for people in custody.
 Decisions about assessment and intervention are made based on national and international best practice and guidelines (including ICD-10 and NICE Guidelines).

 Considering the client population, there is a particular emphasis on mental health and personality disorder presentations, risk presentations (self and others), and trauma-informed approaches.
-Psychological interventions include both individual and group based approaches, and are provided through a Stepped Model of Care (a summary of which can be found here).
+Psychological interventions include both individual and group based approaches, and are provided through a Layered Model of Care (a summary of which can be found here).
 The service’s understanding of mental health and wellbeing is informed by a Biopsychosocial Model (originally Engel, 1977).
 In addition, the Nested Ecological Model (originally Garabino & Crouter, 1978; Bronfenbrenner, 1979 and more recently cited by the World Health Organisation, 2002) helpfully informs an understanding of risk-related behaviour, in particular, interpersonal violence.

 The IPS Psychology Service also provides a critical role in support, consultation, education and training to the broader IPS organisation.
 This includes consultation with senior management in relation to very complex psychological and risk-related presentations and Recruit Prison Officer Training.
 Staff also represent the service at IPS, allied agency and Departmental working- and policy- development groups to provide a psychological perspective on various critical issues including mental health, sexual and gender based violence, gender-informed approaches, violence, trauma-informed care, deaths in custody and preventing violent extremism.